RealTimeLogic/LSP-Examples/SMQ-examples/README.md

 Simple Message Queue (SMQ) is an "Internet of Things" IoT / M2M "Machine-to-Machine" publish subscribe (pub/sub) connectivity protocol specifically designed for easy and secure device management.
 See the [online SMQ documentation](https://realtimelogic.com/ba/doc/?url=SMQ.html) for a detailed introduction.

+## IoT Collection

+Examples for the tutorials found at makoserver.net.
+See the [IoT directory](IoT/README.md) for details.

 ## Lua and JavaScript Examples

 * [a light bulb app and a light switch app](LightSwitch-And-LightBulb-App)